Migraines in the Workplace: The Impact of Modern Office Lighting, White Walls, and Stress

 Modern Office Lighting and Migraines

 Lighting in office environments is a key trigger for migraines.
-Fluorescent lighting and certain LEDs can flicker imperceptibly, causing strain on the eyes, triggering migraines in susceptible individuals.
+Fluorescent lighting and certain LEDs can flicker imperceptibly, causing strain on the eyes and triggering migraines in susceptible individuals.
 The issue is compounded by excessive exposure to blue light from screens, which has been shown to aggravate headaches and fatigue.
-Harsh, artificial lighting can also contribute to general eye strain, which is another common migraine precursor.

 The Issue with White Walls